 What are the most successful companies doing with email marketing?
 And what kinds of results are ecommerce companies getting across the board?
 To answer these questions, we looked at the emails that approximately one thousand U.S.–based companies sent in Q4 of 2016 — a total of 1.5 billion emails, or 1,501,929,496, to be exact.

-We found that success comes down to two factors: segmentation and automation.
+Using specific email benchmarks we found that success comes down to two factors: segmentation and automation.
 By segmentation, we mean being deliberate about who you email instead of relying on blasts that go to the entire list.
 And by automation, we mean setting up emails that are automatically triggered by customer behavior to bring revenue into your store.

 Read on to discover how much email contributes to store revenue, why sending targeted messages pays off big time, and what kinds of revenue-driving results you should actually be aiming for with email automation.